orneryd/design-system/README.md

-# dsm-poc
+# mckesson-ui
-POC of a Design System using StoryBook
+Design System using StoryBook to showcase native web-components